mgimon/cub3d/README.md

 ## About cub3d

 <br>
-Cub3d is a graphics project for 42 Network in Barcelona, aimed at mastering raycasting logic in C.
+Cub3d is a simple graphics project for 42 Network in Barcelona, aimed at mastering raycasting logic in C.

 Check it out!